emibrahaj/Disease-Spread-Simulation/docs/presentation_outline.md

 ## Slide 10: What I Learned

-- Parallel programs need correct work splitting.
+- How to split a grid into parts
-- Process creation and communication add overhead.
+- How to use multiprocessing in Python
-- Small simulations may not benefit much from parallelism.
+- Why parallel code can have overhead
-- Larger workloads show clearer speedup.
+- Why bigger workloads show better parallel performance

-## Slide 11: How To Run
+## Slide 11: How I Run It

 ```bash
 .venv\Scripts\python.exe main.py --mode parallel --save-plots
 ```

-or double-click:
+or on Windows:

 ```text
 run_demo.bat